skilkis/tudelft-light/README.md

     image xshift=0,
     image yshift=0,
     image file=tudelft-light/images/background_light.pdf
+    title fontsize=72pt,
 ]
 ```

 ### Inner Title Page

-A inner title page contains further metadata about the report/project such as
+An inner title page contains further metadata about the report/project such as
 the course code, author(s), supervisor(s), and an optional short abstract.
 This metadata is also automatically added to the metadata of the compiled PDF.